queeeentin/Hangman/README.md

 #Simple Hangman Game

 #About this project
 Hangman is an interactive single-user word guessing game.
 Winning and losing conditions are animated.
-Winrate data are given at the end of game session.
+Win rate data are given at the end of game session.
 Our simple game runs on Mac OSX bash command line.

 #Dependencies
 This project requires at least Python version 2.7.10 pre-installed.